elastic/package-registry/README.md

 ## Running

-There are several options to run this.
+There are several options to run this for development purpouses.

 ### Go command